 As you would when introducing any new food, start by offering a small quantity for the first few servings and watch closely for any signs of an allergic reaction.
 If there is no adverse reaction, gradually increase the amount over future servings.

 No. Infant cereal, oat-based or otherwise, does not have to be a baby’s first food.
-Baby cereals were historically recommended as a first food because they are often fortified with iron, an essential nutrient that tends to be low in babies consuming primarily breast/human milk starting around 4-6 months of age.
+Baby cereals were historically recommended as a first food because they are often fortified with iron, an essential nutrient that tends to be low in babies consuming primarily breast milk starting around 4-6 months of age.
 However, other iron-rich foods can be offered instead of or in addition to infant cereals.
 For a list of foods high in bioavailable iron, check out our Top 25 Iron-Rich Foods for Babies & Toddlers.

-If, after the first birthday, you’d like to introduce unsweetened oat milk as a beverage, it’s fine to do so, but know that oat milk is not the most nutritious plant-based milk for toddlers; typically, fortified soy or pea milk contain more key nutrients.
+If, after the first birthday, you’d like to introduce oat milk as a beverage, it’s fine to do so, but know that oat milk is not the most nutritious plant-based milk for toddlers; typically, fortified soy or pea milk contain more key nutrients.
 While oat milk is often fortified with calcium and vitamin D, it’s often very low in protein, which is important for a growing child.
 See our Milk FAQs to learn more.

 It depends on the type.
 Most rolled oats or instant oats are typically heat-treated to kill harmful germs, so they’re technically not raw.
 On the other hand, steel-cut oats may not be as extensively heat-treated, so there is an increased risk of foodborne illness if this type is not cooked before offering to baby.
 In addition, uncooked oats of any kind can be harder for baby to eat and digest.
 If offering uncooked oats, then plain rolled or instant oats offer a better choice from a food safety perspective.
 As always, make sure to store oats in an airtight container in a cool, clean, dry area.